-AAUL has implemented and manages the repository that currently contains more than 13,300 open access thesis and dissertation.
+AAUL has implemented and manages the repository that currently contains more than 13,300 open access thesis and dissertations.

-AAUL celebrated International Open Access Week in 2011-2016 to create awareness on open access through discussions and showcases.
-However, open access movement in Ethiopia was at its infancy stage with only few institutions contributing their research and heritage output to the global knowledge resource of which Addis Ababa University and Forum for Social Studies have open access institutional repositories.
+AAUL celebrated International Open Access Week annually, from 2011-2016, to create awareness about open access.
+However, the open access movement in Ethiopia was at its infancy stage with only few institutions contributing their research and heritage output to the global knowledge resource of which Addis Ababa University and Forum for Social Studies have open access institutional repositories.

 As part of coordinating open access movement in Ethiopia, a Memorandum of Understanding was signed in 2013 among Ethiopian universities and research institutes to enhance the visibility and accessibility of Ethiopian research outputs by establishing open access National Digital Repository.

 There are more than 100 journals that are published in Ethiopia, but only a few are openly available by participating in the African Journals Online (AJOL) project.
 The rest of the journals are either print only, or available using a simple website which hinders their visibility and interoperability.